padrinobook/padrinobook/02-job-vacancy-application.md

     ...

-Now we have everything at hand to make user of our factories in our test:
+Now we have everything at hand to create a user with the factory while testing our app:

 {: lang="ruby" }